Colored vertex models and $k$-tilings of the Aztec diamond: Conclusion and open questions

 When $t=0$, the generating polynomial of such tilings is equal to:

-We leave as an open problem the computation of the generating polynomial of the $k$-tilings of the $a\times b\times c$ hexagon according to their number of interactions.
+The generating polynomial of the $k$-tilings of the $a\times b\times c$ hexagon according to their number of pairs of coupled lozenges.
 This is a polynomial in $t$ of degree ${k\choose 2}ab$.
 For example the coefficient of $t^{{k\choose 2}ab}$ is